-- Asserting or de-asserting the FLUSH# pin. - (Pentium 4, Intel Xeon, and P6 family processors only.)
-Writing to an MTRR (with a WRMSR instruction). - Writing to control register CR0 to modify the PG or PE flag. - (Pentium 4, Intel Xeon, and P6 family processors only.)
+- Asserting or de-asserting the FLUSH# pin. - (Pentium 4, Intel Xeon, and later processors only.)
+Writing to an MTRR (with a WRMSR instruction). - Writing to control register CRO to modify the PG or PE flag. - (Pentium 4, Intel Xeon, and later processors only.)
 Writing to control register CR4 to modify the PSE, PGE, or PAE flag.